spectrocloud/librarium/content/docs/06-integrations/00-aws-efs.md

 # References

-See the following information on all EFS parameters:
+See the following information on all AWS EFS parameters:

 - https://github.com/kubernetes-sigs/aws-efs-csi-driver